donaldjnavarro/selenium_python_template/README.md

 Github Actions are configured to require certain checks pass before a Pull Request is considered valid.

 Details are configured in *.github\workflows\selenium.yml*

+#### Skipping tests that use secrets

+To provide a more secure CICD implementation, we have handling that will skip any test that uses secrets.

+We accomplish this by placing a marker on any test that includes credentials or sensitive secrets that we do not want to expose.

+`@pytest.mark.secrets`

+Placing this line above any test def will cause it to be skipped if the *.env* file has `SKIP_SECRETS=true`.

+In *conftest.py* hooks, we skip tests based on this marker and the .env configuration.